-LEARNING OUTCOMES Review our Learning Outcomes and develop specific measures that can be tracked to ensure students are satisfying outcomes prior to graduation.
+LEARNING OUTCOMES Complete a review of our Learning Outcomes, including developing specific measures that can be tracked to ensure students are satisfying outcomes prior to graduation.

-PROGRAMS Establish initiatives related to (1) Advancing Justice and (2) Developing Inclusive Leaders that include curricular offerings, extracurricular opportunities, externships, and scholarly inquiries.
+PROGRAMS Establish initiatives related to (1) Advancing Justice and (2) Developing Inclusive Leaders, that include curricular offerings, extracurricular opportunities, externships, and scholarly inquiries.

-ETHICS Expand the ways in which ethics and integrity are infused into courses beyond professional responsibility.
+ETHICS Expand the ways in which ethics and integrity are infused into courses beyond Professional Responsibility.

-LEADERSHIP

-Begin offering a course on Law and Leadership, a program of concentrated study in leadership, and partner with the Department of Agricultural Leadership, Education and Communication to provide a certificate in leadership.
+LEADERSHIP Begin offering a course on Law and Leadership, a program of concentrated study in leadership, and partner with the department of Agricultural Leadership, Education and Communication to provide a certificate in leadership.
+5 Commitment Three: Solving vital societal problems The College has made great strides in its fulfillment of Commitment Three goals.

-Commitment Three: Solvi

-The College has made great strides in its fulfillment of Commitment Three goals.
 Our collaboration with the College of Business has grown as we partnered on an undergraduate Business and Law Major, in addition to the existing minor.
 Two faculty-led initiatives - the Rural Reconciliation Project and the Nebraska Governance and Technology Center continue to thrive and grow.
 What's Happened: April 2021 - October 2022